Rizwan70803/Rizwan70803/README.md

 🎯 About Me

-🔍 I discovered my passion for data through hands-on experience working with sales reports and Excel dashboards — and I haven't looked back since!
+🔍 I discovered my passion for data analytics through hands-on experience working with sales reports and Excel dashboards — and I haven't looked back since!

 🎓 I hold a **Bachelor of Science** and a **Graduate Certificate in Data Science Fundamentals**, and I was also accepted in Generation Australia a 13-week intensive bootcamp in
 Data Analytics.
 The commitment for this program was 38 hours per week with practical task and project requirements.